Faculty Fellowship in Pediatric Oncology Clinical Research

 Funding and Expectations

 Successful applicants will be appointed as instructors or assistant professors.
-Funding will cover salary and fringe benefits, a laptop computer and palm-pilot, project supplies, tuition and one trip per year.
+Funding will cover salary and fringe benefits, a laptop computer, project supplies, tuition and one trip per year.
 Candidates are expected to spend 80 percent of their time devoted to clinical research and career development activities.

 Research Tracks and Mentorship